avenantsoftware/P1-Meter-ESP8266-MQTT/README.md

   unit_of_measurement: m³
   </pre>

-Some examples making sensors to calculate values:
+Some examples making sensors to calculate values, when your old meter was replaced or when a new year starts change + to - to subtract begin meter values:
 <pre>
 - name: Total Power Consumption
   platform: mqtt